About Andrea Tosato

 Teaching and Service to the Legal Profession

 Professor Tosato is also deeply engaged in service to the legal profession.
-He serves as Chair of the Sub-Committee for UCC and Emerging Technologies of the American Bar Association Business Law Section, where he helps coordinate the organized bar's response to legal issues arising from digital assets and blockchain technology.
+He serves as Co-Chair of the Sub-Committee for UCC and Emerging Technologies of the American Bar Association Business Law Section, where he helps coordinate the organized bar's response to legal issues arising from digital assets and blockchain technology.
 In 2025, he was elected to membership in the American Law Institute, one of the highest honors in the American legal profession, in recognition of his contributions to commercial law reform.

 Background and Education